Erasmus+ Internship Program

-Estimated quotas for Erasmus+ 2018 project are shown in the table below.
+Estimated quotas for Erasmus+ 2018 and 2019 projects are shown in the table below.
 It should be noted that unused quotas of faculties/institutes will be transferred to other faculties/institutes in case more eligible applications are received.

 Quotas and estimated duration (min.
 2 months) of internship might change based on the availability of funds and number of applications received.

 person) 2019 Project

 Application Date & Method

 The application for Erasmus+ Internship Program takes place between 27/01/2020- 21/02/2020.
 For details please refer to OIP’s Application and Selection Calendar.

 Application is done via OIP’s online application system: https://kuapp.ku.edu.tr If you have not applied to any of the Mobility Programs offered by OIP via kuapp.ku.edu.tr during your studies at KU before, please first create a “Preliminary Application” for yourself as shown below:

 **Please select the Reference Type at the Application Information section as "Internship" Please watch the application demo for more information on the application method:

 Who is Eligible to Apply?

 • Students must be registered in a higher education institution and enrolled in studies leading to a recognized degree or other recognized tertiary level qualification (up to and including the level of doctorate).